Gayatripatro/Pytest-Framework/Pytest.md

 >
 > Even if you want to execute some code after the test cases are executed also you can mention in the same fixture method using **yield** (So before yield method whatever it will be there will execute before the test cases are executed and after the yield whatever you mentioned it will execute after the test cases executed)
 >
-> Inside **conftest.py** only you have to write the setup methods so that from any where of your project you can access those data
+> Inside **conftest.py** only you have to write the setup methods so that from anywhere in your project you can access those data

 > EX:
 >